2022 OR Governor Race

 182. ^ "Oregon Small Business Group Endorses Drazan for Governor".
 National Federation of Independent Business Oregon.
 August 10, 2022.
 Retrieved August 30, 2022.

 183. ^ a b c d e f "The 2022 Oregon Voter Guide".
 The Oregon Voter Guide.
+Archived from the original on October 20, 2022.
 Retrieved October 19, 2022.

 184. ^ a b c d e f g h i Jaquiss, Nigel (August 25, 2022).
 "Law Enforcement Groups Line Up to Support Betsy Johnson in Governor's Race".
 Willamette Week.
 Retrieved August 26, 2022.